davidwl/AppLaunchpad/docs/communication.md

 }
 ```
 where the `my-custom-message.update-top-nav` key is the message ID, and the value is the listener function for the custom message.
 The listener receives the following input parameters:
-- **customMessage** the [message](luigi-client-api.md#sendCustomMessage) sent by Luigi Client.
+- **customMessage** the [message](applaunchpad-client-api.md#sendCustomMessage) sent by AppLaunchpad Client.
-- **microfrontend** a micro frontend object as specified [here](luigi-core-api.md#getMicrofrontends).
+- **microfrontend** a micro frontend object as specified [here](applaunchpad-core-api.md#getMicrofrontends).
 - **navigation node** a [navigation node object](navigation-parameters-reference.md#Node-parameters).

-### Luigi Core to Luigi Client
+### AppLaunchpad Core to AppLaunchpad Client

-For Luigi Core to send messages, use the [customMessages](luigi-core-api.md#customMessages) section from Core API.
+For AppLaunchpad Core to send messages, use the [customMessages](applaunchpad-core-api.md#customMessages) section from Core API.
 You can send a custom message to all rendered micro frontends, or to a specific one.
-For the latter, use the Core API [elements](luigi-core-api.md#elements) methods to retrieve micro frontends and select the one you want to send the custom message to.
+For the latter, use the Core API [elements](applaunchpad-core-api.md#elements) methods to retrieve micro frontends and select the one you want to send the custom message to.

-For Luigi Client to process the message, add and remove message listeners as described [here](luigi-client-api.md#addCustomMessageListener).
+For AppLaunchpad Client to process the message, add and remove message listeners as described [here](applaunchpad-client-api.md#addCustomMessageListener).

 ## Ignore events from inactive iframes

-In the `communication:` section of the Luigi config, you can add the `skipEventsWhenInactive` parameter in order to ignore events normally sent from Luigi Client to Luigi Core when an iframe/micro frontend is not currently selected or active.
+In the `communication:` section of the AppLaunchpad config, you can add the `skipEventsWhenInactive` parameter in order to ignore events normally sent from AppLaunchpad Client to AppLaunchpad Core when an iframe/micro frontend is not currently selected or active.

 For example, you can ignore any of these events (or others, as needed):
-- [luigi.navigation.open](https://github.com/SAP/luigi/blob/master/client/src/linkManager.js#L82) - skipping this event will prevent the inactive iframe from opening
+- [applaunchpad.navigation.open](https://github.com/davidwl/applaunchpad/blob/master/client/src/linkManager.js#L82) - skipping this event will prevent the inactive iframe from opening
-- [luigi.navigate.ok](https://github.com/SAP/luigi/blob/master/client/src/lifecycleManager.js#L124) - skipping this event will prevent navigation
+- [applaunchpad.navigate.ok](https://github.com/davidwl/applaunchpad/blob/master/client/src/lifecycleManager.js#L124) - skipping this event will prevent navigation
-- [luigi.ux.confirmationModal.show](https://github.com/SAP/luigi/blob/master/client/src/uxManager.js#L102) -  skipping this event will prevent the showing of a [confirmation modal](luigi-client-api.md#showconfirmationmodal)
+- [applaunchpad.ux.confirmationModal.show](https://github.com/davidwl/applaunchpad/blob/master/client/src/uxManager.js#L102) -  skipping this event will prevent the showing of a [confirmation modal](applaunchpad-client-api.md#showconfirmationmodal)
-- [luigi.ux.alert.show](https://github.com/SAP/luigi/blob/master/client/src/uxManager.js#L172) - skipping this event will prevent the showing of an [alert](luigi-client-api.md#showalert)
+- [applaunchpad.ux.alert.show](https://github.com/davidwl/applaunchpad/blob/master/client/src/uxManager.js#L172) - skipping this event will prevent the showing of an [alert](applaunchpad-client-api.md#showalert)

 ### skipEventsWhenInactive
 - **type**: array of strings